NMC353H1: Possible Worlds: Arabic Speculative Fiction

 24S

-This course examines the relationship between political critique and the textual production of possible worlds, taking the Arabic literary canon as its example.
-Among the key concepts analyzed will be history, time, language, and selfhood.
-Students will experiment with appropriately using concepts from modern critical theory in the analysis of premodern and modern Arabic literary texts.
-Readings include Qur’anic apocalyptic suras, the philosophical novel Hayy ibn Yaqzan, Sindbad the Sailor and other travel narratives, al-Maʿarri’s satirical narrative of a visit to the afterlife, trickster tales of the maqama genre.
-We then turn to the merging of novelistic forms, selfhoods, and conceptions of political organization with those of the maqama in early novels by al-Muwaylihi and al-Shidyaq, ending with contemporary conceptual art and a dystopic novel.
+This course examines the relationship between political critique and the textual production of “possible worlds” distinct from the familiar, tangible world around us, taking the premodern Arabic literary canon as our example.
+We will read a variety of modern critical theorists in connection with premodern Arabic texts including: Qur’anic apocalyptic suras, the philosophical novel Hayy ibn Yaqzan, Sindbad the Sailor and other travel narratives, al-Maʿarri’s satirical narrative of a visit to the afterlife, and trickster tales of the maqama genre.
+We then turn to early modern popular narratives, concluding with a discussion of how the 19th-century novels by al-Muwaylihi and al-Shidyaq merged novelistic forms, selfhoods, and conceptions of political organization with those of the classical maqama.